amperity/amperity-docs/shared/loyalty-events.rst

 .. loyalty-event-award-id-start

-The unique ID for an award that is associated with a redemption or accural event.
+The unique ID for an award that is associated with a redemption or accrual event.

 .. loyalty-event-award-id-end